Thermodynamics of Black Holes with R\'enyi Entropy from Classical Gravity: Thermodynamics with GB entropy

 Note that we have used the fact that the surface gravity for static and spherically symmetric solutions taken in the form of Eq.~\eqref{ds^2} can be computed as $\kappa=\frac{1}{2}\partial f/\partial r|_{r=r_H}$.
 Furthermore, by including the rotating effect, e.g., axially symmetric solutions, it can also be generalized to the case of the charged rotating black hole or Kerr--Newman (KN) black hole as

 Let us emphasize here that this formulation is useful and can be applied in other kinds of black holes with asymptotically flat spacetime \cite{Poisson:2009pwt, Padmanabhan:2010zzb}.

 Now, moving our attention to the case of black holes in non-asymptotically flat spacetime, e.g. in asymptotically AdS/dS spacetime, it is found that the mass and angular momentum evaluated at spatial infinity are divergent.
+In order to obtain a suitable form of the black hole mass, there have existed many methods found in the literature \cite{Magnon:1985sc,Kastor:2008xb,Kastor:2009wy,Caldarelli:1999xj,Awad:1999xx,Das:2000cu,Hajian:2015xlp,Hajian:2016kxx,Astorino:2016hls,Gao:2023luj,Peng:2020cfy}.
+For example, the divergent term can be eliminated by subtracting the suitable choice of the reference background \cite{Magnon:1985sc}.
+Moreover, the black hole mass can be generalized by introducing an additional term related to an anti-symmetric Killing potential to cancel the divergent term \cite{Kastor:2008xb,Kastor:2009wy}.
+In this work, we will use the similar idea proposed in Ref.~\cite{Magnon:1985sc}.
+By subtracting a contribution related to the reference background, the divergent term is cancelled.
+Moreover, it is found that such the contribution provides the Killing potential term as found in Refs.~\cite{Kastor:2008xb,Kastor:2009wy}.
 To see explicitly, let us consider the Sch-AdS/dS black hole with the horizon function given by

 where $\Lambda$ is the cosmological constant which is negative (positive) for the Sch-AdS(dS) black hole.
 Note that the effective energy-momentum tensor in this case is $T^\mu_{\,\,\,\,\nu}=-\frac{\Lambda}{8\pi G}\delta^\mu_\nu$.
 As a result, the two contributions in Komar mass can be evaluated as